vexe/sniffing-freak/README.md

 So if the black box is in your Desktop you have to create the 'SilentMode.OFF' file in the Desktop as well.

 -What about the settings tab?

-there are currently 2 settings:
+* There are currently 2 settings:
 1-Show on start up, which will start the program everytime you boot up and log in to windows.
 2-SCIRD mode which stands for (Sniff Current Inserted Removable Drive), as I said before, when you're in silent mode you'll ONLY sniff any new inserted drives, so if you had like 2 flashes already inserted, they won't get sniffed